semuconsulting/PyGPSClient/README.md

 4. Virtualenv: `env/bin/pygpsclient` (or `env\Scripts\pygpsclient.exe` on Windows)

 where `**` signifies the Python version e.g. `3.12`.

-**Tip:** The location of the binaries folder can usually be found by

 The PyGPSClient application may be started by double-clicking on this executable file from your file manager or, if the binaries folder is in your PATH, by opening a terminal and typing (all lowercase):